plana93/From-PhD-to-ML-Interviews-With-Python/ML Interview Preparation/Machine Learning /theory/README.md

 #### Linear Regression

-**Description:** Linear regression models the relationship between a dependent variable and one or more independent variables by fitting a linear equation to the observed data.
+**Description:** Linear regression models the relationship between a dependent variable (output) and one or more independent variables (input) by fitting a linear equation (_y=mx+b_) to the observed data.

+**How:** The solution is found by minimizing the sum of squared residuals (SSR) using methods like ordinary least squares.

 **When to Use:** Suitable for predicting a continuous outcome.

-**When Not to Use:** In cases where the relationship between variables is nonlinear.
+**When Not to Use:** In cases where the relationship between variables is nonlinear, noise data, outliers.
+It prones to overfitting.
+Sometimes need extra time for pre-processing or feature engineering.

 **Pros and Cons:**
-- *Pros:* Simple, interpretable.
+- *Pros:* Simple, interpretable, handles linear data very well.
 - *Cons:* Assumes a linear relationship.

 **Example:** Predicting house prices based on square footage.

----

-Linear regression is a machine learning algorithm that explores relationships between variables, particularly between the output (dependent variable) and one or more inputs (independent variables).
-The fundamental equation is _y=mx+b_, where _y_ is the output, _x_ is the input, _m_ is the slope of the line, and _b_ is the bias.

-The goal is to find a function that maps certain features or variables to others.
-Regression answers questions about how one phenomenon influences another or how different variables are correlated.
-It is also useful for making predictions with new data.

-To obtain the best predictive weights, the algorithm minimizes residual errors, which are the differences between predicted and actual responses.
-This is achieved by reducing the sum of squared residuals (SSR) for all observations, known as the method of ordinary least squares.

-When to use:
-- easy simple to train and implement
-- quick: can be done in one-shot or gradient descent
-- handles linear data very well

-When not to use:
-- not linear relation (complex relation)
-- noise
-- outliers
-- prone to overfitting
-- maybe need extra time for pre-processing or feature engineering
+**Connected Argument:** Feature engineering to capture non-linear relationships.

 #### Logistic Regression

 **Description:** Logistic regression is used for binary classification problems, predicting the probability that an instance belongs to a particular class.

+**How:** It uses a logistic function (sigmoid) to map input values, providing probabilities between 0 and 1.
+The logistic loss or binary cross-entropy are used.
+Model estimates coefficients via **maximum likelihood estimation** or **gradient descent**.

 **When to Use:** Binary classification problems.